Putin remains reluctant in the future and Trump plans to run and win; In the news for 5 February | paNOW | Prince Albert, Saskatchewan - Mash Viral

 On this day in 1987 …

-Secretary of Defense Perrin Beatty announced that Canada would allow women to go on trial for almost every job in the army, including combat roles.
+Defense Minister Perrin Beatty announced that Canada would allow women to go on trial for almost every job in the army, including combat roles.

 –